 Motivational Pencils, $8 for set of 6: Give them a daily reminder of how hard they hustle and how answer they are, with these affordable message-pencils by CurioPress on Etsy.

 HappyLight, $32: As someone who lives in a cold, dark climate much of the year (I'm glaring at you, upstate NY), this is a practical gift that will keep giving, as it lifts an entrepreneur's spirits while they're stuck inside working.

 Bamboo Keyboard & Mouse, $60: One of the pricier gifts on this list, these wood keyboard & mouse combos are so unique they are sure to be something they don't already have.

 Gifts To Enrich Their Experience

-- Canvas Fold-Over Backpack, $98: Help them haul all those laptops and notepads in style and comfortable.
-This bag by Madewell is a perfect fit to keep items secure, and in a neutral and dark enough fabric to hide the inevitable espresso stains.
+Canvas Fold-Over Backpack, $98: Help them haul all those laptops and notepads in style and comfortable.
+This bag by Hershel is a perfect fit to keep items secure, and in a neutral and dark enough fabric to hide the inevitable espresso stains.
 (Link updated 11.28.18 to similar bag to the Madewell one originally shown.
 I have had a Hershel bag for years now that I adore.)

 Well, that's a wrap!
 I hope this gift round-up has given you some fresh, new gift ideas for that entrepreneur in your life.